-Term ‘review‘ dates back to the 15th century as a noun denoting a formal inspection of military or naval forces.
-From obsolete French reveue, from revoir ‘see again‘.
+The word review dates back to the 15th century.
+It’s a noun denoting a formal inspection of military or naval forces.

-Modern times, noun ‘review‘ is “a formal assessment of something with the intention of instituting change if necessary.”
+In modern times review is “a formal assessment of something with the intention of instituting change if necessary”.

-It all starts by writing a list of companies on the market who have a ready-to-use product and could be considered as trustworthy.
+It all starts with a list of companies that have a ready-to-use product and could be considered as trustworthy.
 Trust is the core of all VPNs.

-Court case history, logging, their location, whether they have separate companies for payment processing, who are the owners, reputation and more.
+We search their court case history, logging, location, whether they have separate companies for payment processing, who are the owners, reputation, and more.
 We sometimes even use lawyers to take a look at their documents.

-We ask them with a wide range of questions to see how they interact with customers.
-There have been cases when a provider has a live chat feature, however, they never react to the initiated conversation.
+We ask them a wide range of questions to see how they interact with customers.
+There have been cases when a provider had a live chat feature, but the operators never reacted to the initiated conversation.

-Some of the companies have flawless support agents.
-They are personal and interested to make the customer feel and some have enormously strict rules about responses, which makes us personally feel like talking to a robot.
-Our eyes are towards you, Symantec.
+Some companies have flawless support.
+The agents are personal and interested in making the customer feel at ease.
+Yet, some have enormously strict rules about responses, which makes us feel like we’re talking to robots.

-Fun fact: Out of 91 contacted VPN services, the longest time to respond our e-mail was 11841 min by Cloak VPN.
+Fun fact: Out of 91 contacted VPN services Cloak VPN took the longest time to respond to our e-mail – 11,841 minutes.

-Setting up the software is part of user experience and it’s important to take note about the time spent configuring the client.
-Not all VPNs have a stand-alone program.
-In case the configuration files have to be integrated with VPN implementing software like OpenVPN, we note it as a drawback.
+Setting up the software is part of the user experience and it’s important to take note of the time spent on configuring the client.
+Not all VPNs have a standalone program.
+If the configuration files have to be integrated with VPN implementing software like OpenVPN, we note it as a drawback.

 Usability comes next.
 We will tune every knob and checkbox and see which of them gives errors.

-We do one test without VPN and right after try 3 different countries from VPN server list.
-LAN cable is used to secure the most stable connection.
-Countries include USA, UK, and China (however sometimes we have had to use Japan servers due to lack of possible servers).
+We do one test without VPN and right after that try 3 countries from their server list.
+The countries include USA, UK, and China, though we have had to use Japanese servers due to lack of available servers.

-This gives some overview of speeds in 3 different continents.
+This gives an overview of speeds on 3 continents.

-However, you must take note that the speed varies by ISP and location.
-The speed tests are mainly done to get an overall comparison between every VPN.
+However, note that the speed varies by ISP and location.
+The speed tests are mainly done to get an overall comparison of every VPN.

-Leak tests are done after being connected to the providers’ service (random server).
-There are 5 main web tools we use to detect DNS leaks.
+Leak tests are done once we’re connected to the provider’s service (random server).
+We use 5 main web tools to detect DNS leaks.

-9. Our partner in China Tests the Great Firewall of China.
+9. Partner in China Tests the Great Firewall of China

 If the provider offers service on iOS devices, we also do a simple usability test to see how it feels for the customer.